Henry Clay Monument: Builders

 Following the placement of this cornerstone, work on the monument progressed slowly.
 On August 16, the monument association established a building committee to oversee the construction of the memorial.
-Hewson served as the project's architect and designed the overall design for the column.
+Hewson served as the project's architect and developed the overall design for the column.
 This column was created by George B. Fissler.
 Meanwhile, the statue of Clay was designed by H. Wesche, a Philadelphia-based sculptor, and was cast at the foundry of Robert Wood & Company, also based in Philadelphia.
 The statue would be the first monumental cast iron sculpture created in the United States.
 In total, about 150 wooden patterns were used in the sand casting process.
 Jacob Madara, (Note: Also given as John Madara.) a local stonemason, oversaw the structure's stonework construction.